Medical Malpractice Attorneys in Kansas City

 Breach of Standard of Care

 All health care practitioners, such as medical doctors, nurses, chiropractors and pharmacists are required to adhere to professional standards of care.
-If the health care provider fails to adhere to a reasonable and careful standard of care, he or she may be found to have been negligent.
+If the health care provider fails to adhere the standard of care, he or she may be found to have been negligent.

 Although health care providers are not required to guarantee a satisfactory outcome in the care that they provide, they are required to perform their work such that it satisfies a normal and reasonable level of proficiency.